 Membership is confidential by default and you should be given protected time in your workload to engage with staff networks.
 All staff (including UPSU, UCSP staff and PhD students) can join a staff network.
 Members receive a pin badge when they join and allies receive a rainbow lanyard and are invited to a training course.

-To advise and give feedback on University policy development and associated practice.
+- Advise and give feedback on University policy development and associated practice.

 We love to share our exciting news and developments on how we are supporting staff and students at the University, as well as our work in the local community.